When Dr. Nido R. Qubein was appointed president of High Point University in 2005, it sparked a wave of change on campus.

 The purpose of Qubein’s work was to enhance the university.
 He built on what the previous six presidents and their teams had done and led HPU into a spectacular metamorphosis.

-Since 2005, more than $375 million has been raised and major academic milestones have been achieved.
-Yet there’s so much more to come, with $200 million more in active construction and expansion in 2018, including the $65 million Wanek Undergraduate Sciences facility.
+Since 2005, more than $425 million has been raised and major academic milestones have been achieved.
+Yet there’s so much more to come as the Nido and Mariana Qubein Arena and Conference Center, and the adjoining Jana and Ken Kahn Hotel, near completion.

 Here’s a look at six impactful academic milestones HPU has made in its transformation:

-In 2005, HPU had just four academic schools.
+In 2005, HPU had just three academic schools.
 Today, it has 10 academic schools.
-New schools added are the Nido R. Qubein School of Communication, Fred Wilson School of Pharmacy, Congdon School of Health Sciences, Wanek School of Undergraduate Sciences, Webb School of Engineering and School of Art and Design.
-The addition of these six new schools – and the expansion of majors across the board – lets students thrive in an engaged community built on robust academics.
+New schools added are the Nido R. Qubein School of Communication, Fred Wilson School of Pharmacy, Congdon School of Health Sciences, Wanek School of Natural Sciences, Webb School of Engineering, School of Art and Design and the School of Dental Health and Oral Medicine.
+The addition of these 7 new schools – and the expansion of majors across the board – lets students thrive in an engaged community built on robust academics.

 Thanks to this expansion, HPU now offers majors such as biochemistry, actuarial science, international relations, entrepreneurship, sales, physician assistant studies, pharmacy, communication, exercise science, graphic design and more.